FridaElo/Book_analysis/README.md

 ### CONCLUSIONS

-Fiction is the most popular genre for readers as it has the most number of reviews, but also it is a genre that people like to write about if the number of authors is an indication.
+Fiction is the most popular genre for readers as it has the most number of reviews, but it is also a genre that people like to write about, as indicated by the number of authors.

-Within that category any book rated above 4.11 wich is the average for that category, could be a good choice to add to any to-read-list.
-The mayor authors are J. R. R Tolkien, George Orwell and Jane Austen to name a few.
+Within that category, any book rated above 4.11, which is the average for that category, could be a good choice to add to any to-read list.
+The major authors are J. R. R. Tolkien, George Orwell, and Jane Austen, to name a few.